hrydgard/ppsspp-site/docs/reference/settings.md

 * Anisotropic Filtering: Improves sharpness of textures at shallow angles.
 See [wikipedia](https://en.wikipedia.org/wiki/Anisotropic_filtering) for some example pictures.

 * Texture Filtering - how textures are drawn on the screen
-  * Auto - follows what the game desires
+  * Auto - follows what the game sets
-  * Nearest - pixellate textures like on the PS1
+  * Nearest - pixellates textures like on the PS1
   * Linear - force all textures to be filtered smoothly
-  * Auto Max Quality - Like auto, but will generate extra mipmaps where the game doesn't supply them, for a smoother look.
-Can cause artifacts with things like fence textures.
+  * Auto Max Quality - Like auto, but will generate extra mipmaps where the game doesn't supply them.
+Can cause artifacts with things like fence textures, but will generally give you a smoother look in the distance in 3D games, especially combined with anisotropic filtering.

 ### Overlay Information